 - In line with the Company's commitment towards conservation of energy, all the estates continue with their efforts aimed at improving energy efficiency through improved operational and maintenance practices.
-The steps taken in this direction at various estates are as under: - Ongoing replacement of old motors with energy efficient motors in all tea factories to reduce unit consumption. - Installation of Gas Generating Sets for generating power. - Continued emphasis on maintenance of power factor to reduce units consumed and improved electrical efficiency. - Installation of adequate power capacitors for efficient utilization of available power.
+The steps taken in this direction at various estates are as under: - Replacement of old motors with energy efficient motors to reduce unit consumption. - Installation of Gas Generating Sets for generating power. - Maintenance and overhaul of generators to achieve a high unit per litre delivery. - Continued emphasis on maintenance of power factor to reduce units consumed and improved electrical efficiency. - Installation of adequate power capacitors for achieving ideal power factor.